razasyedh/htmlvid/faq.md

 `FFmpeg` has a lot of ways to tweak the output quality letting you choose between different modes and presets.
 The reason I only use the `-crf` and `-b:v` options is KISS (Keep It Simple Stupid).
 The more complicated options require better knowledge of `FFmpeg` and the video codecs which leads to more room for error.
 It is better suited for encoding large videos while our videos will be short snippets so we don't need that level of control.
 Lastly, the options for different codecs are widely different.
 (I already think it's too much to have to remember that `-crf` works on a different scale for WebM and MP4's.)

-> Why not just use `FFmpeg` directly?

-So you don't have to fumble with arcane `FFmpeg` syntax!
-(Instead you have to deal with `htmlvid`'s.)
-But seriously, `htmlvid` makes it much easier to simply create videos because it's options are specifically designed for the purpose.
-It's much more flexible in what type of options it takes and it solves many shortcomings of `FFmpeg`'s filters.

-> A GUI would be much more useful.

-I considered that.
-It would be pretty neat to have a thumbnail view of the video so you could choose the right times and a see the results of filters and such.
-Unfortunately I'm very new to programming, so maybe in some distant future.

 > What's up with the default filenames?

 I decided to experiment and use UNIX timestamps for the filenames.
 The time itself is not useful as files already have creation date metadata, but it serves to let you have the output videos ordered by creation time with short names.